sunface/rust-by-practice/en/src/why-exercise.md

 - Online Reading: [https://practice.rs](https://practice.rs)

-Greetings Rustaceans and welcome here， if you have the following problems:
+Greetings and welcome here， if you have the following problems:

 - You have learned basics of Rust, and want to learn more, e.g do some exercises, but found easy ones
 - Practice Rust toolchains, std, ascyn/.await and more